Nathra21/Dofus-prices-analysis/README.md

 ```python
 dashboard(withgraphs=False, freq='', alphasort=False, database=prices)
 ```
 Displays information about what prices have changed by more than 30% between the latest two measurements, with the option of resampling the prices first.
-For instance, `dashboard(freq='D')`{.python} would first resample `prices` by day and then show you what items have had their prices change by more than 30% between the last two days of measurement.
+For instance, `dashboard(freq='D')`{:.python} would first resample `prices` by day and then show you what items have had their prices change by more than 30% between the last two days of measurement.

 ## dispalignment / quickdispalignment
 ```python